Correctional Officer

 How do prisoners get tattoos in prison?

-Asked by MOOAAR about 11 years ago
+Asked by MOOAAR over 11 years ago

 It isn't hard to make a tattoo gun.
 A broken guitar string and a motor stolen out of a tape player will do it.
 They use blue or black ballpoint pen ink.
 A lot of guys get Hep C or HIV from dirty tattoo needles.